rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>The notted [that is, noted] history of Mother Grim</CITE>

-If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record [variant titles](/DCRMR/title/Variant-title) for the form of title without the interpolation and for the form of title as if it had been printed or written correctly (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.37.2">0.5.37.2</a> If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record [variant titles](/DCRMR/title/Variant-title) for the form of title without the interpolation and for the form of title as if it had been printed or written correctly (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).
+<a name="0.5.37.3">0.5.37.3</a> Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).

-### 0.5.7.2 Deliberate misspellings
+### 0.5.38 Deliberate misspellings

 **ALT note: do we want to add "If considered important, record a variant title" to this instruction?
 It's in DCRM(G) but not in the RBMS PS.**

-Do not correct deliberately misspelled words.
+<a name="0.5.38.1">0.5.38.1</a> Do not correct deliberately misspelled words.
 If considered important, make an explanatory note.

 >Example:
 >Title proper: <CITE>The Summer Shower, or, Mademoiselle Par, a Pluye</CITE>
 >Note on title: </CITE>For "Par, a Pluye" read "parapluie".</CITE>

-### 0.5.7.3 Turned and approximated letters
+### 0.5.39 Turned and approximated letters

-<a name="0.5.7.3.1">0.5.7.3.1</a> Transcribe a turned character, whether inadvertent or deliberate, as the intended character.
+<a name="0.5.39.1">0.5.39.1</a> Transcribe a turned character, whether inadvertent or deliberate, as the intended character.
 Make an explanatory note if considered important for identification.

 >Example:
 >Title proper: <CITE>Queen</CITE>
 >Note on title: <CITE>The "u" in "Queen" in the title is turned.</CITE>

-Transcribe characters used to approximate a different character (e.g., when VV and vv letterforms have been used to represent the single letter W or w) as the intended character.
+<a name="0.5.39.2">0.5.39.2</a> Transcribe characters used to approximate a different character (e.g., when VV and vv letterforms have been used to represent the single letter W or w) as the intended character.

 Make an explanatory note if considered important for identification.

-**ALT note: W chart goes here**

 | Forms of W|
 | --- | --- | --- | --- |